msikma/callisto/readme.md

 This will start the bot and allow it to start responding to user input in the channels you've invited it to.
 Press `CTRL+C` to quit.

+To keep track of items that have already been posted, the bot will make an SQLite database.
+By default this will be created in `~/.config/callisto/`.
+Change this directory by passing `--cache` on startup.

 ### Development

 Installing the project for development purposes is a little more involved.
 This project is a monorepo managed via [Lerna](https://lernajs.io/), which should be installed globally first.
 We also need to install dependencies in the root package.
 Finally, we use [hoisting](https://github.com/lerna/lerna/blob/master/doc/hoist.md) to simplify the modules structure.